On noncommutative equivariant bundles: An exotic noncommutative equivariant bundle

 \subsection{A noncommutative notion for equivariant vector bundles}

-As we explained in \autoref{Disc}, at least when $H$ is a Hopf algebra, $\theta$ (or, equivalently, $\Theta$) can be considered as a noncommutative equivariant bundle, provided that some algebraic conditions, encoding the action conditions in geometric situations, are satisfied (\footnote{To be precise, it is not $\theta$ (or $\Theta$) alone that works, because the understood balanced maps of the tensor products must also be taken into account.}).
-These conditions can be efficiently written by means of the earlier introduced Sweedler-like notation:
+As we explained in \autoref{Disc}, at least when $H$ is a Hopf algebra and $M$ is projective and finitely generated, $\theta$ (or, equivalently, $\Theta$) can be considered as a noncommutative equivariant bundle, provided that some algebraic conditions, encoding the geometric action conditions, are satisfied (\footnote{To be precise, it is not $\theta$ (or $\Theta$) alone that works, because the understood balanced maps of the tensor products must also be taken into account.}).
+These conditions can be efficiently written by means of Sweedler-like notations:

 in $\left(H\otimes H\otimes A\right)_\gamma\otimes_AM$, with $\gamma:=\left(\Delta\otimes\id_A\right)\circ\delta=\left(\id_H\otimes\delta\right)\circ\delta$, and

 We also remind that the algebraic description of vector bundles by means of modules (or of sheaves; cf.\ \cite[Chap.
 II, Exer.~5.7]{H}) is appropriate when the role of the total spaces can be encapsulated in the properties of vector bundle morphisms (in other words when, in order to use vector bundles, to consider them as members of their category basically suffices).
 In the applications for which some analysis on the total spaces is needed, the algebraic counterpart of bundles gets more complicated (cf.\ \cite[1.1.13]{DV}).